Arkena Docs

 Rotation

-When expiresAt is approaching (say, within 5 minutes), request a fresh challenge and re-sign.
+If you're holding the JWT yourself (e.g. native client, no cookie), request a fresh challenge and re-sign before expiresAt.
 Rotation is silent — the wallet doesn't show a prompt for already-trusted origins on the same party.

 To explicitly end a session, call POST /api/auth/logout.